5.1 Recognition of Abuse and Neglect

-There may be a range of signs but any one sign doesn't necessarily mean that a child is being sexually abused, however, the presence of a number of signs should indicate that professionals need to consider the potential for abuse and consult with others who know the child to see whether they also have concerns.
+There may be a range of signs of child sexual abuse but any one sign doesn't necessarily mean that a child is being sexually abused, however, the presence of a number of signs should indicate that professionals need to consider the potential for abuse and consult with others who know the child to see whether they also have concerns.

 The Centre of Expertise on Child Sexual Abuse uses a model proposed by Finkelhor and Browne, (1986) to describe four likely impacts of CSA:

 In addition, the Centre highlights the impact that secrecy (including the fear and isolation this creates) and confusion (because the child is involved in behaviour that feels wrong but has been instigated by trusted adults) has on the child.